 Translocations and associated research

-Coordinate with the Havasupai Nation and the National Park Service to investigate the feasibility of translocating humpback chub to areas upstream of Beaver Falls in Havasu Creek.
+We will coordinate with the Havasupai Nation and the National Park Service to investigate the feasibility of translocating humpback chub to areas upstream of Beaver Falls in Havasu Creek.
 If the Havasupai Nation is supportive, we will work with the tribe to conduct planning, implement surveys, and translocate and monitor translocated fish.

-We propose to continue translocation of juvenile humpback chub to upstream of Chute Falls on an annual basis and to continue annual monitoring (LTEMP BiOp Conservation Measure).
+We will continue translocation of juvenile humpback chub to upstream of Chute Falls on an annual basis and to continue annual monitoring (LTEMP BiOp Conservation Measure).

-We propose to investigate imprinting in humpback chub to improve translocation methods.
-If humpback chub imprint on chemical cues of their natal stream as larvae then translocated fish using current methods may not remain in downstream tributaries or mainstem aggregationsonce they reach reproductive maturity.
-Many of these fish may instead attempt to return to the LCR to spawn, thereby reducing the likelihood of establishing additional spawning populations to meet downlisting/delisting criteria.
-To test this hypothesis, we will analyze existing data rigorously (i.e., accounting for survival and capture probabilities) to quantify rates of return to the LCR.
-We will also test that imprinting occurs in the laboratory using captive reared humpback chub larvae by measuring thyroid hormones known to be linked to olfactory imprinting.
+We will investigate natal site imprinting in humpback chub to improve the translocation program.
+If humpback chub imprint on chemical cues of their natal stream as larvae, individuals translocated using current methods may not remain in the areas to which they are translocated – either downstream tributaries or mainstem aggregation sites – once they reach reproductive maturity.
+Many of these fish may instead attempt to return to their natal stream, which in this case will be the LCR, to spawn.
+Such a pattern of return for spawning in their natal stream will reduce the likelihood of establishing additional spawning populations to meet downlisting/delisting criteria.
+To test this hypothesis, quantify rates of return to the LCR through a rigorous analysis of existing data, accounting for survival and capture probabilities..
+We will also test that imprinting occurs in the laboratory using captive reared humpback chub larvae, by measuring thyroid hormones known to be linked to olfactory imprinting.
 This information will then be used to evaluate new methods for conducting translocations, such as stocking ripe adult fish whose offspring will imprint on the new location rather than translocating juvenile fish that have already imprinted on the LCR.

 If genetic analyses being conducted in FY17 suggest a need for follow up work and if funding is available, we propose additional study of humpback chub genetics.